dotnet/AspNetCore.Docs/aspnet/mvc/overview/older-versions-1/views/asp-net-mvc-views-overview-cs.md

 Notice that the view takes advantage of the Html.Encode() HTML Helper method when rendering the message.
 The Html.Encode() HTML Helper encodes special characters such as &lt; and &gt; into characters that are safe to display in a web page.
 Whenever you render content that a user submits to a website, you should encode the content to prevent JavaScript injection attacks.

-(Because we created the message ourselves in the ProductController, we don�t really need to encode the message.
+(Because we created the message ourselves in the ProductController, we don't really need to encode the message.
 However, it is a good habit to always call the Html.Encode() method when displaying content retrieved from view data within a view.)

 In Listing 7, we took advantage of view data to pass a simple string message from a controller to a view.
 You also can use view data to pass other types of data, such as a collection of database records, from a controller to a view.
 For example, if you want to display the contents of the Products database table in a view, then you would pass the collection of database records in view data.